 Having solved the mystery, we invite you to visit the Saint Teresa and Saint Joseph Church to take a look at it from outside as well as from inside!
 You will be able to visit it from Monday to Sunday from 8:15 to 13:30 and from 17:30 to 20:30.
 Here you will be able to find all the information related to the church.

 And this is just one of the thousands secrets that Madrid keeps.
-If you would like to know much more about this awesome city, do not doubt it, Come and Discover Madrid with Our Free Tours in Madrid !
+If you would like to know much more about this awesome city, do not doubt it, Come and Discover Madrid with Our Free Walking Tour Madrid !
 See you next week with some new Surprises about Madrid! 😉